 A Bodyguard’s Life

 A bodyguard’s life often involves observing another person’s life and activities from the shadows, and this is captured to dramatic effect in the 2006 indie film, The Minder (El Custodio).
 Julio Chávez plays a bodyguard who feels alienated from life’s joys as he protects the Minister of National Planning.
 The monotony and loneliness of his life eventually boil over, resulting in an explosive third act.

 In the Line of Fire isn’t just one of the great bodyguard movies of our time—it’s one of the most critically and commercially successful films of the last 30 years.
 Here, Clint Eastwood is a Secret Service agent who previously failed to prevent JFK’s assassination.
 He has a chance to redeem himself when the current President faces a similar threat.
 The film offers a powerful glimpse not only into the dangers bodyguards face but also the ways past mistakes can resurface.

-In Taken, a 2008 juggernaut that spawned sequels and a TV spinoff, Bryan Mills (Liam Neeson) must use his government operative skills to save his daughter from sex slavers.
-This timely thriller is packed with action but also examines the conflict bodyguards face when their work takes a personal turn.
+In Taken, a 2008 blockbuster that gave rise to sequels and a TV spinoff, Bryan Mills (played by Liam Neeson) must leverage his government operative skills to rescue his daughter from sex traffickers.
+This edge-of-your-seat thriller is loaded with action and explores bodyguards’ challenges when their professional responsibilities become deeply personal.